NataliaIv90/NataliaIv90/README.md

 ## 💬 Summary

 I'm Natalia, a coding newbie with big dreams and small syntax errors.
-I'm here to turn 'I have no idea what I'm doing' into 'I got this!'.
+I'm here to turn "I have no idea what I'm doing" into "I got this!".

 My journey into the world of web development started with a thirst for knowledge and a laptop.
 I didn't have a formal education in this field, but I was determined to learn, and I believe that passion is the most important ingredient in success.